pablodecm/phd_thesis/src/102_chapter_2.md

 charged secondary particles produced in the showers to photomultipliers tubes (PMT) placed behind a 40 cm thick steel and polyethylene shield.
-In this pseudo-rapidity range, the HF serves also as an electromagnetic calorimeter, and being able to disentangle the energy contributions from electromagnetic and hadronic showers is quite useful for many physics data analysis use cases.
-Given that electromagnetic showers are much shorter than hadronic showers, only half of the fibres start close to the face of the absorber plates closest to the IP, the rest other starting at a depth of 22 cm.
-By comparing the readouts of long and short fibres, the type of shower can be inferred.
+In this pseudo-rapidity range, the HF serves also as an electromagnetic calorimeter.
+The HF detector has been designed in a specific way to disentangle the energy contributions from electromagnetic and hadronic showers, which is useful for many physics data analyses use cases.
+Only half of the fibres start close to the face of the absorber plates closest to the IP, the rest starting at a depth of 22 cm.
+By comparing the readouts from the long and short fibres the type of shower can be inferred, given that electromagnetic showers are much shorter than hadronic showers.

 ### Muon System {#sec:cms_muon}